machellerogden/joyce/README.md

 ## Explict Type Casting

-There are times when you will want to explicitly cast as arguments as a certain type.
+There are times when you will want to explicitly cast arguments as a certain type.

 For instance, consider the following.